fabiom/fabiom.github.io/research.md

 - Lattices (discrete additive subgroups of the Eucliedean space), and applications to information sciences
 - Applications of information geometry and information theory to statistical learning

+---

 ## Publications

+- (2022) F. C. C. Meneghetti, H. K. Miyamoto, S. I. R. Costa — *Information Properties of a Random Variable Decomposition through Lattices*, to appear in the Proceedings of the 41st International Conference on Bayesian and Maximum Entropy Methods in Science and Engineering (MaxEnt 2022)
 - (2020 --- Master's Dissertation) [Reticulados: um estudo de alguns parâmetros relevantes para aplicações em criptografia](docs/dissertacao.pdf)

+---

 ## Texts

 - (2021) [An introduction to code-based cryptography](docs/code-based-cripto.pdf)

+---

 ## Presentations